Phantom Company LP

 New York, NY 10018-6504

-Please be prepared to sing a BRIEF song from legit musical theatre repertoire.
+Please be prepared to sing a BRIEF song from legit musical theatre/standard opera or operetta repertoire, preferably in English.
 Do not sing pop or rock music.
-Please bring your book of music in case you are asked to sing a second selection.
+Please bring your book of music with you, in case you are asked for a second selection.
 An accompanist will be provided.
-Please bring a current picture and resume, stapled together.
+Please bring a picture and resume, STAPLED TOGETHER.